-What are some recommendations to help people stick to their fitness resolutions this year?
+What are some recommendations to help people stick to their fitness resolutions?

 Identify the helpful people you consider your supporters and share your goals with family or friends.
 Let such supporters know how you want them to support you.
 Most of us want our good behavior to be noted without being nagged about our lapses.

 You also need to identify some obstacles that might get in your way and think about strategies to deal with those obstacles.
 For instance, if your friend cannot walk or run with you that day, what will you do?
 If the gym doesn’t work out for you, what will be your next choice?

 In short, the more you think about and plan your fitness resolution, the more success you will have!